-Any student who fails to meet Academic Standards will be dismissed from the University for one year.
+Any student who fails to meet Academic Standards will be dismissed from the University.
 A student may appeal in writing to the Committee on Academic Standards.
 If the appeal is approved, the student will be eligible for immediate reinstatement to the University.

-Dismissed students may enroll in summer courses at another university for credit, but may not enroll at another post-secondary institution to acquire transfer credits during the regular fall or spring semesters.
+Dismissed students may enrollin summer courses at another university for credit, but may not enroll at another post-secondary institution to acquire transfer credits during the regular fall or spring semesters.